Skip to content

 libris/

-│ ├── server/types/ # Shared TypeScript types + Zod schemas
+│ ├── src/types/ # Shared TypeScript types + Zod schemas

-│ ├── server/lib/metadata/ # Book metadata extraction & API clients
+│ ├── src/lib/metadata/ # Book metadata extraction & API clients

 ├── tests/e2e/ # Playwright end-to-end tests